Gone with the Wind (film): Later releases

-Television and home media
+Television

-The film received its U.S. television premiere on the HBO cable network on June 11, 1976, and played on the channel for a total of fourteen times throughout the rest of the month.
+The film received its American television premiere on the HBO cable network on June 11, 1976, and played on the channel fourteen times throughout the rest of the month.
 Other cable channels also broadcast the film during June.
 It made its network television debut in November of that year; NBC paid $5 million for a one-off airing, and it was broadcast in two parts on successive evenings.
 It became at that time the highest-rated television program ever presented on a single network, watched by 47.5 percent of the households sampled in America, and 65 percent of television viewers, still the record for the highest-rated film to ever air on television.

 In 1978, CBS signed a deal worth $35 million to broadcast the film twenty times over as many years.
 Turner Entertainment acquired the MGM film library in 1986, but the deal did not include the television rights to Gone with the Wind, which were still held by CBS.
-A deal was struck in which the rights were returned to Turner Entertainment and CBS's broadcast rights to The Wizard of Oz were extended.
+An agreement was struck in which the rights were returned to Turner Entertainment, and CBS's broadcast rights to The Wizard of Oz were extended.
 The film was used to launch two cable channels owned by Turner Broadcasting System: Turner Network Television (1988) and Turner Classic Movies (1994).

+Home media

-The film debuted on videocassette in March 1985, where it placed second in the sales charts, and has since been released on DVD and Blu-ray Disc formats.
+The film debuted on videocassette in March 1985, where it placed second in the sales charts, and has since been released on DVD and Blu-ray formats.